cirediatpl/FigmaChain/README.md

 ### chatbot.py

-This script provides a Streamlit-based chatbot interface for interactive code generation based on Figma designs.
+This is the chatbot code.

-1. Navigate to the project directory.
+1. Start the Streamlit app: streamlit run chatbot.py
-2. Start the Streamlit app: streamlit run chatbot.py
+2. Enter your input in the chat interface and receive generated HTML/CSS code.
-3. Open a web browser and go to the URL displayed in the terminal (e.g., `http://localhost:8501`).
+3. The generated code is rendered on the page and the conversation is displayed.

-4. Enter your input in the chat interface and receive generated HTML/CSS code.
+## Sponsers

-5. The generated code is rendered on the page and the conversation is displayed.
+✨ Learn to build projects like this one (early bird discount): [BuildFast Course ](https://www.buildfastcourse.com/)

 ## License

 [MIT License](LICENSE)